-When it comes to setting up your first DJ system, there are a few things you will need as well as just as your actual DJ gear.
+When it comes to setting up your first DJ system, there are a few things you will need as well as your actual DJ gear.
 Most are essential, one or two here are “nice to have” – but you should consider getting all of the below, if not now, then at some point.

 Two pieces of good news here: First, you probably have some of them already, and second, you don’t need much.
 So here’s the list: